MY KINDLE DIRECT PUBLISHING EXPERIENCE: PART VI_HEADERS,FOOTERS, & PAGINATION

 But not so with the Headers, Footer, Pagination, and Table of Contents.
 There was nothing there because the headers were now different and the page numbering scenarios had to match what was on the new novel.
 So I had to recall all the steps I went through to make everything work out, and guess what?
 My memory went blank.
 I had to start from scratch.

 I was hoping that I had included the details in one of my “My Kindle Direct Publishing Experience” blogs, but to my horror, I did not.
 So I am creating this blog to fill the void, because it is a frustrating experience until you figure out what to do.
-Even doing research in the matter doesn’t help much unless you are a tech wiz.
+Even doing research in the matter doesn’t help much unless you are some sort of a tech wiz.

 This is a multi-part series entitled “My Kindle Direct Publishing Experience”.
 The first blog in the series “My Kindle Direct Publishing Experience: Part I _Starting From Scratch” shows how I took my first steps.
 I plan to transform all of the related blogs into an eBook and paperback on Amazon.
 These informational articles will be available as blog posts for a limited time only.